 Acquisition in 2023

-EOFlow Co., Ltd. is a South Korean company that specializes in drug delivery solutions, focusing primarily on the development and manufacturing of wearable insulin pumps.
-Its flagship product, EOPatch, is recognized as the world's smallest full-featured disposable insulin pump.
-This innovative device is designed to be smarter, better-connected, and longer-lasting than its competitors, while also being more cost-effective.
-EOFlow is also enhancing the EOPatch with software upgrades that will enable closed-loop insulin control, effectively functioning as an automated insulin delivery system.
-Additionally, the company is working on an all-in-one wearable disposable artificial pancreas solution, which has received Breakthrough Device designation from the FDA, highlighting its potential to significantly impact diabetes management.
+EOFlow Co., Ltd. is a South Korean company specializing in drug delivery solutions, particularly in the development of wearable insulin pumps.
+Its flagship product, EOPatch, is recognized as the world's smallest full-featured disposable insulin pump, designed to be smarter, better-connected, and longer-lasting than competing devices, all while being more cost-effective.
+The company plans to enhance EOPatch with a software upgrade that will enable closed-loop insulin control, effectively functioning as an automated insulin delivery system or "artificial pancreas."
+Additionally, EOFlow is working on an all-in-one wearable disposable artificial pancreas solution, which has received Breakthrough Device designation from the FDA, highlighting its potential impact on diabetes management.

 Venture Round in 2023